-HI218 ELECTRONIC HEALTH RECORDS (2.0 credits/36 clock hours) This course is a study of the computerized health information systems with emphasis on systems design and analysis and systems integration.
-Prerequisites: Health Data and Reimbursement, Healthcare Quality Improvement.
+HI218 ELECTRONIC HEALTH RECORDS (2.0 credits/36 clock hours) This course is a study of electronic health information systems in use in the various health care settings.
+The emphasis is on identifying the needs of the user, data dictionaries, hardware and software, systems design, analysis of data, and systems integration.
+The students will evaluate EHRs to identify strengths and weaknesses of the systems.
+Prerequisites: Health Data Content and Reimbursement, Healthcare Quality Improvement.

 DS265 EMBRYOLOGY FOR THE SONOGRAPHER (3.0 credits/60 clock hours) Embryology for the Sonographer investigates the development of human organs and body systems.
 The class will illustrate the normal human developmental process, explore the link between normal and abnormal gross anatomic relations, and connect the developmental stages.
 Knowledge and comprehension of the developmental process will assist the sonographer in the recognition of normal anatomy and pathologic processes during exams.
-Prerequisites: Entrance into this class is granted after successful completion of all classes in the previous term with a minimum grade of "C" in each class.
+Prerequisite: Must be enrolled in DMS, DPP, or DMP programs.